Medical Errors at Hospitals

 Patients trust medical professionals to provide the utmost care and consideration when treating anything from the flu to a serious illness.
 Unfortunately, errors often happen, but when a doctor fails to accurately diagnose a patient’s condition due to recklessness, lack of training, or knowing disregard of medical standards, he or she is legally responsible for the resulting injuries or death.
-If you believe that you or a loved one has been harmed by medical misdiagnosis, please contact the Waco injury attorneys at Brown Trial Firm LLP to discuss your case and answer your questions.
+If you believe that you or a loved one has been harmed by medical misdiagnosis, please contact the Waco injury attorneys at Brown Trial Firm, PLLC to discuss your case and answer your questions.
 You may be entitled to pursue damages in a medical malpractice claim or lawsuit.
 Call us at (866) 393-2611 to schedule a consultation.

 Diagnostic Errors and Medical Malpractice

 A mistaken diagnosis can have serious consequences for a patient and result in not only incorrect treatment, but also worsening conditions that may even lead to death.
 However, diagnostic errors do not necessarily indicate medical negligence.
 Even the most skilled doctors can make mistakes, but in order to have a valid medical malpractice claim based on misdiagnosis, the patient or surviving family must prove that the doctor made errors that another reasonable doctor with similar training and experience would not have made.